 8. Limitation of Liability

-Exhibitor agrees to make no claim for any reason whatsoever against AREMA, Freeman Decorating or the Hilton Chicago for loss, theft, damage, or destruction of goods; nor for any injury, including death, to himself, employees, agents or representatives; nor for any damage of any nature, including damage to his business for failure to provide exhibit space; nor for failure to hold the Exposition as scheduled; nor for any action or omission of AREMA.
-Exhibitors are solely responsible for their own exhibition material and products, and should insure exhibit and products from loss or damage from any cause whatsoever.
+Exhibitor agrees to make no claim for any reason whatsoever against AREMA, Freeman Decorating or the Hilton Anatole for loss, theft, damage, or destruction of goods; nor for any injury, including death, to himself, employees, agents or representatives; nor for any damage of any nature, including damage to his business for failure to provide exhibit space; nor for failure to hold the Expo as scheduled; nor for any action or omission of AREMA.
+Exhibitors are solely responsible for their own exhibition material/products, and should insure exhibit and products from loss or damage from any cause whatsoever.
 It is understood that all property of exhibitors are in their care, custody, and control in transit to, or from, or within the confines of the exhibit hall.
 AREMA shall bear no responsibility for the safety of the exhibitors, their personnel, employees, agents or representatives or personal property.

-All insurance must be separately and specifically endorsed so as to provide that AREMA, Freeman and the Hilton Chicago are named as additional insured as to all commercial general liability, commercial automobile liability, and umbrella liability insurance coverage provided under such policy or policies, and further agrees that such insurance as is designated hereunder shall be written for not less than the following limits of liability:
+All insurance must be separately and specifically endorsed so as to provide that AREMA, Freeman and the Hilton Anatole are named as additional insured as to all commercial general liability, commercial automobile liability, and umbrella liability insurance coverage provided under such policy or policies, and further agrees that such insurance as is designated hereunder shall be written for not less than the following limits of liability: